MCT oil converts fat into fuel for better brain power

 As a dietary supplement, MCT oils provide a pure, distilled concentrate of coconut oil’s best MCTs for promoting energy expenditure and curbing unhealthy food cravings.

-Okay, but How Do MCTs Work?
+Okay, but How Do MCTs Work To Improve Brain Power?

 Once digested, MCTs metabolize into ketones, which work as an alternative source of brain energy when glucose levels are low.
 Ketones, like glucose, convert to ATP energy in the brain mitochondria.